ashejim/C964/intro.md

 # Welcome to C964!

 Welcome!
-The Computer Science capstone project develops and presents a machine learning application solving a proposed problem.
+For the Computer Science capstone project, you'll develop and present a machine learning application solving a proposed problem.
 The problem, the solution, and the presentation as a final product are up to you!
 The capstone allows you to demonstrate the application of skills collected throughout the CS program.
-Most importantly, that crucial skill set that sets CS majors apart, learning and applying new things.
+Most importantly, that crucial skill that sets CS majors apart, learning and applying new things.
 You are a problem-solver; this is your opportunity to shine.

 The capstone includes three parts:
 1. **Task 1:** Get course instructor topic approval -a preliminary step to ensure you started in the right direction.
 2. **Task 2 part C:** Develop a working application of machine learning (ML).
-3. **Task 2 parts D, A, & B:** Documentation communicating the value of your product to audiences of varying technical understanding.
+3. **Task 2 parts D, A, & B:** Documentation communicating your product's value and development process to audiences of varying technical understanding.

 ::::{card-carousel} 3